-So what's next for the workplace?
-The 2010s is seeing an explosive rise in flexible workplaces.
+The 2010s saw an explosive rise in flexible workplaces.
 Driven by millennials increasingly concerned with work/life balance, access to travel, and communication tools such as Knack, the office of the future is one that exists at home, in co-working spaces, and anywhere that comfort exists.

 The viral pandemic of 2020 /2021 changed the way that management communicated with their staff.
 Virtual meetings with tools like Zoom became part of everyday work life and free team collaboration software tools like Knack were used more often.